 Following completion of the incentive auction, the FCC is now "repacking" the remaining television broadcast spectrum, which requires certain television stations that did not participate or were not selected in the reverse auction to modify their transmission facilities, including requiring such stations to operate on other channels.
-We have been notified by the FCC that our Miami, Houston, and one of our Puerto Rico TV Stations will have their channel designation reassigned.
+Our Miami, Houston, and one of our Puerto Rico TV Stations had their channel designation reassigned.
 The original reimbursement limit across all stations nationwide was \$1.75 billion.
 However, in March 2018, Congress authorized an additional \$1 billion to be used for reimbursements related to repacking and directed that of that amount not more than \$50 million could be used to reimburse FM stations that share towers with television stations being repacked and that are required to modify their facilities on a temporary or permanent basis to accommodate changes made by the television stations.
-In August, 2018, the FCC issued a Notice of Proposed Rulemaking proposing to adopt procedures to reimburse FM stations as well as to low power television and television translator stations that will be displaced.
-As of the date of this Annual Report this notice remains pending.
+In 2019, the FCC adopted procedures to reimburse FM stations as well as to low power television and television translator stations that will be displaced.